MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/pricing-costing/set-up-custom-fields-pricing-dimensions.md

 If this is set to **Yes**, it indicates that the dimension value from the input context should be used to match to the **Role Price** and **Role Price Markup** when retrieving the bill and markup rates.

 ### Applicable to Purchase
 If this is set to **Yes**, it indicates that the dimension value from the input context should be used to match to the **Role Price** and **Role Price Markup** when retrieving the purchase price.
-Currently Project Service does not support subcontracting scenarios, so this field is not used.
+Subcontracting scenarios are not supported, so this field is not used.

 ### Priority
-Setting the dimension priority helps Project Service pricing produce a price even when it can't find an exact match between the input dimension values and the values from the **Role Price** or **Role Price Markup** tables.
-In this scenario, Project Service will use null values for unmatched dimension values by weighing the dimensions in order of their priority.
+Setting the dimension priority helps pricing produce a price even when it can't find an exact match between the input dimension values and the values from the **Role Price** or **Role Price Markup** tables.
+In this scenario, null values are used for unmatched dimension values by weighing the dimensions in order of their priority.

 - **Cost Priority**: The value of a dimension's cost priority will indicate the weight of that dimension when matching against the setup of cost prices.
 The value of **Cost Priority** must be unique across dimensions that are **Applicable to Cost**.
 - **Sales Priority**: The value of dimension's sales priority will indicate the weight of that dimension when matching against the setup of sales prices or bill rates.
 The value of **Sales Priority** must be unique across dimensions that are **Applicable to Sales**.